ArielHorwitz/botroyale/docs/guides/bots/simple.md

     return Move(target)
 ```

 Now our bot will move to a random direction every time.
-However it is also showing some glaring issues: it may kill itself by moving outside the ring of death or onto a pit, and it always ends it's turn with an illegal action.
+However it is also showing some glaring issues: it may kill itself by moving outside the ring of death or onto a pit, it may make an illegal action by bumping into other units or walls, and it always ends it's turn with an illegal action (because of missing AP).

 > Illegal actions have no penalty except that they end the turn (as if `botroyale.api.actions.Idle` was used).